 This dish also paired spectacularly with the Kapcsándy, which had really opened up after two hours or so in the carafe.

-After all this food and wine we were both rather full so we skipped dessert.
+The short ribs were served with demi‑glace, sautéed gnocchi, grilled courgette and spinach with pine nuts.
+After all this food and wine we were both rather full, so we skipped dessert.
 We were still able to finish the meal with something sweet though as the crew brought out cold towels and Hotel Chocolat chocolates for us.

 As soon as the meal was over I had one main goal in mind: to finally have a shower in Emirates First Class after reading about it for all of these years!
 I’d previously showered on Etihad’s First Class A380 on numerous occasions but always found the shower to be rather cramped and small.